abuecker/sf-test/src/presentation.md

 ![Teardown](./diagrams/5_complete.svg)

-When the services on AWS pass integration tests, swap DNS from Heroku to AWS.
+When the services on AWS pass integration tests, swap the DNS from Heroku to AWS.

 Eventually, teardown the Heroku services and AWS Migration Service.